< Back to Glossary

 Having a good TMS in place gives trust to consumers and regulators.
 It shows that the financial institution, whether a bank or an insurance company, is doing all it can to meet regulations and prevent criminal activity from occurring.

 Although automated transaction monitoring is better for financial institutions to use, manual monitoring is still required.
 Because suspicious transactions are discovered using rules, a transaction monitoring system may flag something that is suspicious when it isn’t.
-E.g. A person receiving or spending a lot of money prior to a big life event (getting married, buying a house, etc.) A manual approach from a financial investigator is therefore needed to assess whether events have been flagged correctly.
+E.g. A person receiving or spending a lot of money prior to a big life event (getting married, buying a house, etc.) A manual approach from a financial crime investigator is therefore needed to assess whether events have been flagged correctly.

 These false positives are the main issue with using automated software.
 Rules have to be accurate enough to capture suspicious transactions but not so broad that too many false positives occur.
 This ensures that financial crime investigators aren’t simply spending their time checking obviously non-suspicious transactions when their time could be better spent on genuinely suspicious events.